totem-tech/documentation/crowdloan/crowdloan-proposition.md

 This is the payout stage for both the Pledge contributions and the final total bonuses earned by contributors.

-At this point all the necessary information is available to calculate and assess the Cap acheivements, Contributor bonuses and Referral Rewards.
+At this point all the necessary information is available to calculate and assess the Cap achievements, Contributor bonuses and Referral Rewards.

 > **Disclaimer: These pages do not constitute investment advice.
 You should do your own research, and should not participate in this process if you do not understand or feel uncomfortable about committing to the requirements of this program.
 We offer no guarantees of return of investment [ROI] as DOT prices may vary along with the price of KAPEX.
 However all DOT committed to the Crowdloan are fully refunded after either the lease period ends or the Crowdloan period whichever is the longer.**